pushpinderv/Howdy/README.md

 # Howdy
-A web application that allows sending text messages Possible update will add video calling functionality as well
+A web application that allows sending text messages</br>
+Possible update will add video calling functionality as well